-US unemployment surges to a Depression-era level of 14.7 per cent
+Covid 19 coronavirus: US unemployment surges to Depression-era level of 14.7 per cent

-The coronavirus crisis has sent the U.S. unemployment rate surging to 14.7%, a level last seen when the country was in the throes of the Depression and President Franklin D. Roosevelt was assuring Americans that the only thing to fear was fear itself.
+The coronavirus crisis has sent the US unemployment rate surging to 14.7 per cent, a level last seen when the country was in the throes of the Depression and President Franklin D. Roosevelt was assuring Americans the only thing to fear was fear itself.

-The Labor Department said Friday that 20.5 million jobs vanished in April in the worst monthly loss on record, triggered by the coast-to-coast shutdowns of factories, stores, offices and other businesses.
+The Labour Department said today that 20.5 million jobs vanished in April in the worst monthly loss on record, triggered by the coast-to-coast shutdowns of factories, stores, offices and other businesses.
 Unemployment is now at its highest point since 1939.

 And because of government errors and the particular way it measures the job market, the true picture is even worse than the numbers suggest.

-The breathtakingly swift losses are certain to intensify the push-pull across the U.S. over how and when to ease the stay-at-home restrictions and the social-distancing rules.
+The breathtakingly swift losses are certain to intensify the push-pull across the US over how and when to ease the stay-at-home restrictions and the social-distancing rules.
 And they rob President Donald Trump of the ability to point to a strong economy as he runs for reelection.

 "The jobs report from hell is here," said Sal Guatieri, senior economist at BMO Capital Markets, "one never seen before and unlikely to be seen again barring another pandemic or meteor hitting the earth."

 Stocks rallied on Wall Street in the morning when it turned out the report wasn't quite as horrific as economists had forecast.
-The Dow Jones Industrial Average gained more than 300 points, or 1.3%.
+The Dow Jones Industrial Average gained more than 300 points, or 1.3 per cent.

-Worldwide, the virus has infected at least 3.9 million people and killed over 270,000, including more than 76,000 in the U.S., according to a tally by Johns Hopkins University based on official data.
+Worldwide, the virus has infected at least 3.9 million people and killed more than 270,000, including more than 76,000 in the US, according to a tally by Johns Hopkins University based on official data.

-The unemployment report indicated that the vast majority of April's job losses — roughly 75% — are considered temporary, a result of businesses that were forced to suddenly close but hope to reopen and recall their laid-off workers.
+The unemployment report indicated that the vast majority of April's job losses — roughly 75 per cent — are considered temporary, a result of businesses that were forced to suddenly close but hope to reopen and recall their laid-off workers.

 Employment sectors lose 20.5 million jobs last month